-The ‘Blocked due to other 4xx issue’ error is a relatively common error that can occur in the Google Search Console and in the Index Status report of Rank Math’s Analytics.
-This error means that your website is being blocked by another 4xx error, such as a 404 error.
+The ‘Blocked due to other 4xx issue’ error is a relatively common error in the Google Search Console and in the Index Status report of Rank Math’s Analytics.
+This error means your website is being blocked by another 4xx error, such as a 404 error.

-In this knowledge base article, we’ll explain what this message means and give you some tips on how to fix the error.
+In this knowledgebase article, we’ll explain what this message means and give tips on fixing the error.

 Table of Contents

 1 What Does the ‘Blocked Due To Other 4XX Issue’ Error Mean?